Sessions

 Shift+click is a common power-user shortcut in browsers and file managers for "do the thing, but with options."
 Normal click stays fast; Shift+click unlocks the full setup.

-Primed cwd persists
+Custom cwd persists

 The working directory you set is saved in the session JSON and used on every turn, including when you resume the session after a restart.
 Claude always runs in the directory you picked.